AdobeDocs/certification.en/help/certifications/restart-program.md

 ---
 # Restart your certification journey by going from expired to certified

-This limited time program offered **from April 4th, 2023 through October 1st, 2023** offers you a chance to update your skills and stay ahead of the curve in a rapidly changing digital landscape.
+This limited time program, offered **from April 4th, 2023 through October 1st, 2023**, gives you a chance to update your skills and stay ahead of the curve in a rapidly changing digital landscape.

 If you've previously held an Adobe Digital Cloud Experience certification that has expired, you may be eligible for this **FREE** program!

 ## What is Adobe Restart program?

-The Adobe Restart Program is an initiative that allows individuals who previously held Adobe Digital Cloud Experience certifications that have since expired to earn a new certification for free.
-The program offers eligible participants the opportunity to update their skills and stay current in their field by completing designated learning activities or an un-proctored job role exam, depending on the solution.
-This program is a valuable resource for individuals seeking to enhance their digital expertise and stay competitive in today's rapidly changing digital environment.
+The Adobe Restart Program is an initiative that allows individuals with expired Experience Cloud certifications to recertify, free of charge.
+If you have previously held an Adobe Digital Cloud Experience certification that has since expired, you may be eligible for a FREE new, frictionless certification!
+Depending on the solution, you can participate in continuous learning activities or take an un-proctored job role exam.
+This program is a valuable resource for people seeking to enhance their digital expertise and stay competitive.

-### How does it work?
+### How to proceed?

+* Log in to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.
-* Check eligibility in your profile history - If you are eligible you will see an exam listed that begins with RES.
+* Check eligibility in your profile history.
+If you are eligible you will see an exam listed that begins with RES.
-* Complete the requirements before the deadline
+* Complete the requirements (course assessments/exam) before the deadline.
-* Act now to take advantage of this free opportunity

->[!NOTE]
->
->The following sections and links will **only** function after a **successful login** to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.

-**Now that you have successfully logged in, the following links will be directly accessible.**

 [!BADGE My Profile history]{type=Informative url="https://www.certmetrics.com/adobe/candidate/requirements.aspx newtab=true"}